 ‘Making you see things…’

-‘I’ll explain everything to you in a minute, but first tell me, what happened to the old house that was here?’
+‘I’ll explain everything to you in a minute, but first I need to know what happened to the old house that was here.’

 ‘I had it demolished ten years ago when I bought it to build my restaurant.
 How do you know about the old house?’

 The conversation was interrupted by Melinda calling to him.
 ‘Herbert!
 Herbie!
 Herb!
 Look up!’

 Herbert looked up to where Melinda was pointing – the name of his restaurant –Herbert’s.